Student Life

 Yes!
 Visit our orientation and transition page for more information.

-MyStart: Accessibility will take place in the summer of 2020.
-Parents and Families are invited to attend an information event on Monday, August 24.
+MyStart: Accessibility takes place in late summer.
+Parents and families are also invited to attend an information event in August.

 Student Learning Centre